-In 2023, we plan to:
+In 2024, we plan to:

-- · Continue our engagement with stakeholders - · Refine and improve our data collection efforts - · Develop appropriate emission reduction targets - · Assist operating businesses with their individual ESG efforts
+- · Continue our engagement with stakeholders - Refine and improve our data collection efforts - Commence the process with the SBTi to set a near-term sciencebased emission reduction target - · Assist operating businesses with their individual ESG efforts

-For more information on Roper's approach to ESG and our programs, see our ESG 2022 Update Report available on our website.
+For more information on Roper's approach to ESG and our programs, see our 2023 ESG Report available on our website.
 The information contained on, or available through, our website is not incorporated by reference in this Proxy Statement.